Emergency Bankruptcy Filing

 - Hazardous property declaration

-- Declaration of credit counseling – within the 180 days prior to filing a Bankruptcy, you must complete a briefing from an approved credit counseling agency.
-The certificate proving you completed that course must either by filed as an exhibit with the Skeletal Bankruptcy or filed with the remaining documents within 14 days.
-There are rare circumstances where a person can waive their requirements to complete the credit counseling course.
+- Declaration of credit counseling– Within the 180 days prior to filing a Bankruptcy, you must complete a credit counseling course.
+Upon completion, you will receive a certificate that must be filed as either an exhibit with the Skeletal Bankruptcy or with the remaining documents within 14 days.
+Under rare circumstances, a person can waive their requirements to complete the credit counseling course.

 - Type of debts